Whittingham Discovery Center

 Designed For Health:

-The HVAC system design for the Mill River Discovery Center by its design, has many of the technologies and recommendations noted by ASHRAE and the CDC that provide improved air quality and indoor environmental conditions.
+The HVAC system design for the Discovery Center has many of the technologies and recommendations noted by ASHRAE and the CDC that provide improved air quality and indoor environmental conditions.

 Spaces are designed to maintain a 60% high limit on relative humidity level during summertime operation.
 Humidity ranges above 60% can lead to bacteria, mold growth, and increase the viral transmission rate.